rkennaway/StPetersburg/README.md

 coin-tosses.

 The program is written in Python (version 3) and must be run from a command line.
-On Unix, the Unix command line, and on OSX the Terminal command line.
+On Unix, the Unix command line, and on OSX, the Terminal command line.
 I am not familiar with Windows.

 A quick check of the functioning of the program and the examples discussed